 I am always specific and direct with my patients about the pros and cons for each surgery.
 It’s important to impart that a breast lift will inevitably involve some scar tissue.
 This is the trade off.
 If an anchor scar is not worth it for you, and you don’t want an implant, a good push up bra is an excellent alternative.
 Honest.
 I take extreme pride in all of my work and utilize every measure possible to leave no trace of surgery.Schedule a Consultation Today

 The major key to achieve thin scars is a delicate suture approach.
 I place all sutures myself to create the best long term incision healing.
-I make a concerted effort to be gentle with the human body.
+I make a concerted effort to be gentle with the human body and I work hard to give every one of my patients the best breast lift Orlando can offer.
 As my favorite saying goes: “the heart of a lion, the eyes of an eagle, and the hands of a lady.”
 Being honest and up-front affords my patients the best outcome and realistic expectations.
 The results of a proper breast lift are a beautiful shape, but they may not be long-lasting.
 The breast skin is very delicate, and does not make for the best bra.

 Of course, that’s the reason most women need a breast lift in the first place!
 Since we are using the same skin to act as a bra once again, drooping may be expected to recur.
 How long until drooping develops depends very much on your genetics and skin quality.
 This is an important point we will review at your consultation.
 While no one would want a breast lift twice, it is certainly possible in the case of very thin skin.
 To correct, you may need to have an aggressive breast reduction and skin removal with a small breast implant.
 This is the best likelihood for long term perkiness.

 I am super involved with all aspects of your recovery with many return visits to the clinic to assess healing.
 Proper recovery is as important as the procedure itself.
-Once your procedure is complete you will be taken to a private recovery room where your healing will begin.
-All of my surgeries are performed in my own surgery center, attached to the clinic.
+Once your breast lift surgery is complete you will be taken to a private recovery room where your healing will begin.
+All of my surgeries are performed in my own surgery center, attached to the clinic located in Orlando, FL.

 I am able to control every aspect of your safety, from anesthesia to recovery room care.
 Being that recovery is such an integral part of your results, we provide a detailed post-op regime with everything you will need to heal as optimal as possible, from ointments to scar gels, to postop bras to your first new victoria’s secret bra.